 According to the PWC report, it is forecasted that the number of vehicles will be increasing until 2025 and then slowly decreasing, depending on a specific area.

 The forecast also states that by 2030, approximately 40% of all cars will be electric.
-The use of electric vehicles is becoming a new normal, and it also becomes very common in public transportation such as electric buses and/or electric taxis.
+The use of electric vehicles is becoming a new normal, and it also becomes very common in public transportation such as electric buses, electric taxis or electric trucks.